violaflora/harfbuzz-fonts/readme.md

 # harfbuzz-fonts

-my version of [harfbuzz/harfbuzz-wasm-examples](https://github.com/harfbuzz/harfbuzz-wasm-examples), forked from [annieversary](https://github.com/annieversary/harfbuzz-wasm-fonts). contains some directories copied directly from that repo:
+my fonts based on [harfbuzz/harfbuzz-wasm-examples](https://github.com/harfbuzz/harfbuzz-wasm-examples), using the same base files as [annieversary](https://github.com/annieversary/harfbuzz-wasm-fonts)'s repo. contains some directories copied directly from that repo:

 - `bin` contains some helpful binaries, like otfsurgeon